sciZer0/7/v/README.md

 Specifically, there are these 2 fundamental problems,

-* for now, state and logic (tokens and code) of a DApp are in the same place: smart-contract, so a code bug can (often does) result in losing funds of users
+* for now, state and logic (tokens and code) of a DApp are in the same place: smart-contract, so a code bug can (often does) result in losing funds of users while exploiting

-* for now, necessary upgrades of a DApp involve multisigs of a few people that can (often does) result in losing funds of users.
+* for now, necessary upgrades of a DApp involve a multi-signature of few people that can (often does) result in losing funds of users while, for example, rug-pulling.

 In order to solve these 2 fundamental problems, DeFi should be made another way.